 Once I was walking aimlessly with a friend in Kolkata, half following Allen Ginsberg’s literary trail another friend had shared, half getting lost in the streets.
 At one point we reached a market area, the kind where each item has its own section.
 There were no other travelers in sight.
 Suddenly my friend stopped next to piles of plastic buckets and asked, “What are we doing here?”

 I was baffled.
 “We’re walking to get to know the city,” I must have said.
-Only later I realized it was a perfectly valid question: it hadn’t occurred to me that not everyone travels that way.
+Only later I realized she was asking a perfectly valid question: I hadn’t realized that not everyone travels that way.
 Walking, observing, immersing.
 Just being in a new place.

 It’s always been important for me to be on the move.
 To experience something new.
 Growing up in the countryside in Southwestern Finland, I went anywhere and everywhere I could.
 I must have been hopelessly bored.
 Endless hobbies, summer camps, optional school trips, overnight stays at friends’ places.
 I never remember missing home.
 I’m not sure I know what it feels like.